 Safe sex practises the greatest defence against reactive arthritis and STIs.
 This entails using a barrier technique, such as a condom or another device, each time you have sex, including oral sex.
 Regular STI testing is also advised, particularly if you have numerous sexual partners or participate in high-risk sexual behaviours.
 It’s crucial to start treatment as soon as an STI is identified in you.
 This can help avoid complications like reactive arthritis and prevent the infection from spreading to other people.
 Antibiotics are effective in treating the majority of STIs, but it’s crucial to take the medication exactly as directed and adhere to your doctor’s directions.

 STIs and other bacterial diseases have the potential to cause reactive arthritis.
 It’s crucial to practise safe sex and get routine STI testing if you’re sexually active.
 You can try several treatments offered at STD Clinic London if you do end up with reactive arthritis to help you control the signs and symptoms.
-You can help keep your general health and well-being taking precautions against STIs and reactive arthritis.
+You can help keep your general health and well-being by taking precautions against STIs and reactive arthritis.